Ing-David/PFE/README.md

 # Glove data

-When we are in the folder `PFE`, download the glove's file, unzip it by using the command line:
+Consider we are in the folder `PFE`

+Download the glove's file, unzip it by using the command line:

 `wget http://nlp.stanford.edu/data/glove.840B.300d.zip && unzip glove.840B.300d.zip`

 Generate the file `glove.word` and `word_embeddings.npy` by using the command line in colab:

-`cd PFE && python glove.py`
+`python glove.py`

-Move glove's data into folder glove.
-Consider we are in folder `PFE` by using the command line:
+Move glove's data into folder glove by using the command line:

 `mv glove.word PFE/data/glove/glove.word`